 A: Fifteen years before I went to Rwanda, I visited the Dachau Concentration Camp Memorial site in Germany.
-The site is an impressive museum with photo exhibits and artifacts.
-The former prison barracks and crematorium where some of my relatives may have been imprisoned and murdered were now scrubbed clean.
-I went to Dachau expecting to feel sorrow, maybe anger, but instead, I felt a disturbing emptiness.
-Nothing.
+The former prison barracks and crematorium where some of my relatives may have been imprisoned and murdered, as well as the photos and artifacts in the museum where harrowing to see.

 During the two weeks, I spent traveling in the 10,000 hills of Rwanda, I couldn’t help but think of my visit to Dachau.
 Thousands of people visit Dachau each year; we Jews vow to remember the atrocities that happened there.
 Never again.
 It struck me that I was nearly always the only visitor at the dozens of tiny bloodstained memorials I visited.
 There was always a guide, usually a woman, a lone Tutsi survivor whose family members were murdered at the church or school.

 I remember at one church, I was met by a woman named Julia, in her mid-forties, around my age at the time.
 She had survived by laying on the floor among the dead bodies.
 Now, she gave tours so that no one would forget.
 I talked with Julia about her family members and friends who had been murdered here.
 We cried together; my tears were, in part, for my relatives and members of my tribe who had been murdered during the Holocaust.
 I experienced a powerful connection with this stranger who lived halfway around the world from me, in a culture so different than mine, through both love and grief.
 Compassion.
 I wanted to share that experience with others through the characters in my novel.